npalex/Lid-driven-cavity-FENE-P/README.md

 $$ f_2 = \frac{L^2 + \frac{\lambda}{a \eta_p} tr(\tau_p)}{L^2-3} .$$

-$\lambda_{eff}$ decreases with decreasing $L$ indicating that finite extensibility reduces the effective viscoelastic relaxation time of the fluid, which is consistent with the energy density curves above.
+$\lambda_{eff}$ decreases with decreasing $L$ indicating that finite extensibility reduces the effective viscoelastic relaxation time of the fluid, which is consistent with the video simulations and the energy density curves above.

 &emsp; Furthermore, shear-thinning occurs when $\eta_{p,eff}$ decreases with an increase in the local, stored elastic potential energy density $tr(\tau_p)$ as the polymers are stretched under flow, an effect that is more pronounced as $L$ decreases.
 Note, however, that all calculations were performed with $Wi = 2$, which may be insufficient to observe significant shear-thinning behavior induced by finite extensibility,